Beth Collins, M.D.

 Dr. Collins performs tummy tuck surgery while you are completely asleep under general anesthesia.
 This ensures your comfort during the procedure as well as Dr. Collins’s complete focus and control.
 She makes a horizontal incision as low as possible on your abdomen, typically just above the pubic area.
 Once healed, the scar stays concealed under clothing and most types of swimwear, too.
 She also makes an incision within your navel.

 Through these incisions, she surgically tightens the abdominal muscles and releases the overlying skin.
 She then re-drapes the skin across the abdomen to form a taut contour before removing excess skin and closing the incisions.
-She places surgical drains within the incisions; these temporary drains help reduce fluid accumulation as you heal.
+The procedure also involves repositioning the bellybutton.
+Dr. Collins then places surgical drains within the incisions; these temporary drains help reduce fluid accumulation as you heal.

 Specials & Events